onyx-and-iris/voicemeeter-api-powershell/examples/obs/README.md

 ## Use

-This example assumes your OBS connection info saved in `config.psd1`, placed next to `Vm-Obs-Sync.ps1`:
+This example assumes the following:
+-   OBS connection info saved in `config.psd1`, placed next to `Vm-Obs-Sync.ps1`:

 ```psd1
 @{